 Neofinetia are very resilient plants, making them quite easy to grow.
 They enjoy semi-shaded light conditions and can tolerate temperatures from 32°F to 100°F (0°C to 38°C).
 Ideal temperatures would be daytime temperatures around 75°F (24°C), nighttime temperatures around 60°F (16°C).
 To grow Neofinetia to their full potential, grow them outdoors in a semi-shaded area with bright morning sun.
 Be careful not to have these outside when the weather is below 50°F and rainy, as cold and wet conditions easily lead to bacterial or fungal rot.
 From October through April, place your Neofinetia in an area that gets as cool as 40°F (the 50’s would be ideal).
 Neofinetia benefit from humidity levels of 50% to 70%.
-This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
+This can be achieved at home with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.

 During the growing season from May through September, Neofinetia like to be kept fairly moist, with the media becoming only slightly damp between watering.
 If you allow the media to dry out completely during this period, your plant may abort flowering for the season.
 During the cool season, water only so much as to keep the media from becoming "bone dry".
 The main focus during winter is to provide the plants with a dormant rest while avoiding prolonged wet conditions around the roots.